 If you volunteer to be a transporter you will be required to transport the animal in a pet-free and quiet vehicle.
 That means no radio/music playing.
 Wild animals experience high levels of stress when they are around humans.
 Increasing that stress with noise and other animals can be detrimental to their health.

-Required: An up-to-date tetanus vaccination is required for all staff and volunteers.
+Required: Proof of an up-to-date tetanus vaccination is required for all staff and volunteers.

 Optional: For the safety of our volunteers, a pre-exposure vaccination is required to work with foxes, bats, raccoons, bears, bobcats and mustelids, but is not required for other animals.
-If you wish to work with rabies-vector species, contact the Volunteer Coordinator for more information.
+If you wish to work with rabies-vector species, proof of a rabies vaccination and titre test within the last 2 years is required.

 - Safely transport a variety of wild animals directly to the destination with minimal stops for fuel only (no visits to friends on the way)